Junior-Felix/Junior-Felix.github.io/src/content/blog/becoming-an-aws-solutions-architect-associate.md

 ---
 title: "Becoming an AWS Solutions Architect Associate"
-description: "A summary of my experience studying to be an AWS Solutions Architect-Associate"
-pubDate: "April 20 2022"
+pubDatetime: 2022-05-19T21:00:00.000Z
-heroImage: "/assets/images/mehmet-ali-peker-hfiym43qBpk-unsplash.jpg"
+ogImage: "/assets/images/mehmet-ali-peker-hfiym43qBpk-unsplash.jpg"
-summary: "This blog post summarizes my experience studying for the AWS Solutions Architect-Associate exam.
+description: "This blog post summarizes my experience studying for the AWS Solutions Architect-Associate exam.
 I discuss my motivation to study for the exam, the process I went through and my key takeaways from the whole experience."
 featured: false
 tags: ["reflection"]
+slug: becoming-an-aws-solutions-architect-associate
 ---

-import Hint from "../../components/Hint.astro";

 It has been a while since I got certified as an AWS Solutions Architect - Associate level; thus, I wanted to share my journey through it all.
 I’m hoping that this article provides insight to anyone who plans on studying and eventually taking the exam.